oc-andrey-zaharov/OpenCorporates-DeepWiki/README.md

 deepwiki wiki export
 ```

-You'll be prompted to select a wiki from the list, choose format (markdown or json), and specify output path (optional).
+You'll be prompted to select a wiki/version combo from the list, choose format (markdown or json), and specify output path (optional).
+The generated filename automatically includes the version suffix (e.g., `_v3`).

 #### Delete Wiki